feerposser/feerposser/README.md

 # <Hey, everyone! :v: />

-<p>I'm here to have fun, discover the universe secrets and share it</p>
+<p>I'm here to have fun, discover the secrets of the universe and share it</p>

 <img width="100%" src="https://raw.githubusercontent.com/feerposser/feerposser/master/assets/img/1.png" />